-Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 03/11/2021 09/13/2021 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
+Violation Type Violation Begin Violation End Violation Explanation PUBLIC NOTICE RULE LINKED TO VIOLATION 04/22/2021 09/13/2021 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
 PUBLIC NOTICE RULE LINKED TO VIOLATION 06/10/2021 09/13/2021 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-PUBLIC NOTICE RULE LINKED TO VIOLATION 07/29/2021 09/13/2021 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.
-PUBLIC NOTICE RULE LINKED TO VIOLATION 11/12/2021 04/13/2022 We failed to adequately notify you, our drinking water consumers, about a violation of the drinking water regulations.